umaraslam-cs/chatbot-demo/README.md

 # Car Showroom Chatbot

 A Flutter-based chatbot application that provides information about car models, specifications, features, and pricing using OpenAI's GPT-4 API.
+This is a demo application that can be easily adapted for use in any field by modifying the system instructions in the OpenAI service.

 ## Features